mrkct/experimental-os/README.md

     qemu-system-i386 -cdrom 'Experimental OS.iso'

+If everything went right you should see a console where you can type.
+Remember the layout is the US one.
+To start try typing `help`.
+Also since relative paths are not (yet) implemented you need to write each path from the root, for example `ls /disk`

 ## How to run
 Prepare a cross-compiler for i686-elf.
 See [here](https://wiki.osdev.org/GCC_Cross-Compiler) if you don't know how.
 Add to your enviroments variables